 These prospecting methods represent how job seekers experience more than 75% success in finding their next job.
 If you don’t prospect, you are limiting yourself to a rate of less than 25% success!
 As a ‘job seeker’ your goal is to access the hidden job market as quickly and easily as you can!
 The time you invest in prospecting will bring you a greater return for your efforts than any time spent in answering job advertisements on job boards or newspapers (yes some companies still advertise in newspapers!)

 If you are struggling with your job search and want help – then let’s talk!
-Please visit my website at www.virtualjobsearchcoach.com or book a complimentary 15 minute discover call directly in my calendar at https://calendly.com/virtualstacey and let’s chat about how I can help you fast-track your job search success. ~ Stacey
+Book a complimentary 15 minute discover call directly in my calendar at https://calendly.com/virtualstacey and let’s chat about how I can help you fast-track your job search success. ~ Stacey